 Eyewitness: the survivor’s voice

-Forty ‘Eyewitness’ recordings were produced, each of approximately fifteen minutes’ duration.
+There are 40 ‘Eyewitness’ recordings that were produced, each of approximately fifteen minutes’ in duration.
+The entire collection of videos can be viewed on our YouTube channel.

 Concept: Sue Wright, Eileen Wright and Dora Oliver